Item no. 200 221

 Item no. 200 206 5

-The hydraulic arm and magnetic base allow to place and to adjust the welding microscope in any position.
+The pivoting arm and magnetic base allow to place and to adjust the welding microscope in any position.

 Here you can find additional information on our eye protection systems available for download